ADGEfficiency/dsr-rl/PITCHME.md

 ![fig](assets/images/section_2/rl_process.png)

 ---
-### Supervised learning versus reinforcement learning
+### Contrast with supervised learning

+In supervised learning we
+- are given a dataset with labels
-In supervised learning we are limited by our dataset
+- we are constrained by the dataset
+- test on unseen data

+In reinforcement learning we
+- are given no data and no labels
-In reinforcement learning we can generate more data by acting
+- we can generate more data by acting
+- test using the same environment

 > Deep RL is popular because it’s the only area in ML where it’s socially acceptable to train on the test set

+Data
-Data = the agent's experience $(s,a,r,s')$
+- the agent's experience $(s,a,r,s')$

-It's not clear what we should do with this data - no implicit target
+- it's not clear what we should do with this data
+- no implicit target

 ---
 ### Reinforcement learning dataset